-Here’s a simple look at how July’s foreclosures compare to the same month last year in each of the three counties:
+Here’s a simple look at how June’s foreclosures compare to the same month last year in each of the three counties:

 Next let’s look at the percentage of households that received a Notice of Trustee Sale (based on household data for each county from the American Community Survey, assuming linear household growth between surveys):

-According to foreclosure tracking company RealtyTrac, Washington’s statewide foreclosure rate of one foreclosure for every 511 households was 13th worst among the 50 states and the District of Columbia (up from 17th last month).
-As usual, this was still better than the national average of 355 households per foreclosure.
+According to foreclosure tracking company RealtyTrac, Washington’s statewide foreclosure rate of one foreclosure for every 138 households was 17th worst among the 50 states and the District of Columbia (up from 18th last month).
+However, this was still better than the national average of 84 households per foreclosure.
 Note that RealtyTrac’s definition of “in foreclosure” is much broader than what we are using.

 Following are the usual charts of King, Pierce, and Snohomish County foreclosures from January 2000 through June 2009.
 Click below to continue…

 The number of King County homes in foreclosure shot up to 48% higher than its previous record of 1,089 set in March.

 Snohomish County also shot up to a stunning 60% higher than the record set just a month earlier in May.

 Same story in Pierce County, which registered a 45% month-to-month increase.